sindresorhus/emittery/readme.md

 Clear all event listeners on the instance.

+If `eventName` is given, only the listeners for that event are cleared.

 #### listenerCount([eventName])

 The number of listeners for the `eventName` or all events if not specified.